-Applications for the Aboriginal Housing Office (AHO) IT Grants Program are now open.
+Applications for the Aboriginal Housing Office (AHO) IT Grants Program (round one) have closed.

 AHO IT Grants Program Guidelines 2018-19 Round 1